basaandewiel/Asset_tracker_nrf_Arduino_mbed/README.md

 Different threads run parallel, and communicate with each other via semaphores.
 Movement detection generates an interrupt on the nRF52.
 This results in a power efficient program (CPU is 97% of time in sleep).

+The main file contains several options to customize the behaviour.